 - Climb Teapot Mountain.

 If you’re travelling Taiwan on a budget, you can take a direct bus from Taipei to Jiufen for NT$90 each way.
 This bus is number 795 from Muzha Station.
 Alternatively, catch a direct train from Songshan Station to Ruifang Station and change to a bus bound for Jiufen (NT$15 / 25 minutes).

 Visiting Shifen and Jiufen in 1 day

 Organised day trips travel to both Shifen and Jiufen in one day (and also include Yehliu Geopark) but I prefer to take my time.
-Most itineraries only include an hour in Shifen which seems rushed.

 If visiting Shifen and Jiufen by public transport, leave Taipei early.
 It takes 1.5 hours to travel from Taipei to Shifen, plus the 1-hour journey from Shifen to Jiufen and another 1.5 hour home.
 It’s a long travel day but it can be done.
 Follow my directions and itinerary: